viraj-nikam/canvas/README.md

 ## Contributing

 Thank you for considering contributing to Canvas!
-The contribution guide can be found [here](https://github.com/austintoddj/Canvas/blob/master/CONTRIBUTING.md) and also has details about joining the official [HipChat group](https://canvas-blog.hipchat.com/home) for those who want to be a part of Canvas' future development.
+The [contribution guide](https://github.com/austintoddj/Canvas/blob/master/CONTRIBUTING.md) provides instructions on how to correctly report issues, submit pull requests and more.
+It also has details about joining the official [HipChat group](https://canvas-blog.hipchat.com/home) for those who want to be a part of Canvas' future development.

 ## Changelog